ahaeusser/tscv/README.md

 ## Split data into training and testing

-To prepare the dataset for time series cross-validation (TSCV), you can use the function `split_data()`.
+To prepare the data set for time series cross-validation (TSCV), you can use the function `split_data()`.
 This function splits the data into training and testing (i.e. partitioning into time slices) for time series cross-validation.
 You can choose between `stretch` and `slide`.